- How to borrow and return a book

 - How to recall a book

-Important: BOOKS CANNOT BE TAKEN AWAY FROM CAMBRIDGE.
+Important: BOOKS SHOULD NOT BE TAKEN AWAY FROM CAMBRIDGE.
 All of our books are subject to recall by other readers and so we need to be able to get them back easily if required.
 Please make sure that you return all books on loan to you BEFORE you leave Cambridge for any period of time.

 Vacation borrowing exists for the Christmas and Easter vacations for undergraduates only.

 Undergraduates may borrow a maximum of four titles at any one time, of which only two can come from the Overnight Loan shelves.

 Members of other Departments in the University of Cambridge may borrow a maximum of two books at any one time.

 Overnight Loan books can be borrowed after 4:00pm Monday to Thursday and MUST be returned by 11:00am the following day.
-On a Friday, Overnight Loan books can be borrowed after 3:30pm, and MUST be returned on Monday morning by 11:00am.
+On Friday, Overnight Loan books can be borrowed after 3:30pm, and MUST be returned on Monday morning by 11:00am.
 During vacations members of the Department of Zoology and members of other Departments can borrow Overnight Loan books for 2 weeks at a time.

 Books on the Open Shelves may be borrowed by undergraduates and members of other departments for up to two weeks, subject to recall by other readers.

 Loan periods can be extended to cater for readers who may have particular requirements, please see the Disabled access page for more information.

-You will need to register your University Card with us before you are able to borrow.
+You will need to register your University Card with the Senior Library Assistant before you are able to borrow.
 Please find instructions on how to do this here.

 There is a ‘self-issue’ machine in the Library, which readers use to issue books to themselves, and to return books on loan to them, 24 hours a day (N.B. out of hours access to the library granted for card holders only).